psychemedia/island-storynotes/mackerel.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18780608/010/0005
 Isle of Wight Observer - Saturday 08 June 1878

 A New Drawback to the Fishmonger. — The recent melancholy accidents which have caused so many corpses to be floating in these waters have created in some minds an unconquerable aversion to fish, which are just now very numerous.
 The whole of the finny tribe, and the crustaceous, such as crabs, lobsters, shrimps, &c,, are credited with making many a good meal on the body of submerged sailors.
 We have no doubt that such is the case, and that the dreadfully mutilated state of the bodies washed on shore is due to their depredations, so that there is some cause for the prejudice to which we have referred.
 At all events a man who was crying Chale Bay mackerel this week soon altered his cry when he found how scarce his customers were.
 An amusing incident is said to have occurred the other day.
 An old lady was cheapening some "Chale Bay" mackerel with a street fish-monger, when a woman passed by, and noticing the lady handling the fish, observed, "Oh ma'am, I wouldn't have none of them fish if I was you.
 Last night my husband bought one, and when we cut it open we found two brass buttons and a piece of blue serge inside it."
 The old lady dropped the fish as quickly as if it had been a hot potatoe, and incontinently fled.
-What the fish hawker said to the woman who had lost him his customer our deponent sayeth not— but it waa doubtless something kind and complimentary.
+What the fish hawker said to the woman who had lost him his customer our deponent sayeth not— but it was doubtless something kind and complimentary.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0002100/18790501/062/0005
 Isle of Wight Times - Thursday 01 May 1879